Rules and Regulations

 4.2.8 Require the applicant to enclose copies of its audited financial statements for the preceding three (3) fiscal years and a copy of internally prepared financial statements for the current fiscal year or at the close of the most recent fiscal quarter.

-4.5.
-The applicant shall cooperate fully with the agency and the DGE in any background investigation of the applicant.
+4.5 The applicant shall cooperate fully with the agency and DGE in any background investigation of the applicant.

-4.6.
-The applicant, upon request of the agency or the DGE, shall make any and all of its books and records available for inspection by the agency or the DGE.
-Provided, however, that any information obtained pursuant to this subsection shall, to the extent provided by law, be held in confidence and not subject to the Delaware Freedom of Information Act.
+4.6 The applicant, upon request of the agency or DGE, shall make any and all of its books and records available for inspection by the agency or DGE: provided, however, that any information obtained pursuant to this subsection shall, to the extent provided by law, be held in confidence and not subject to the Delaware Freedom of Information Act.

-4.9.1 Whether the applicant has demonstrated that it has the resources, experience and ability necessary to supply the necessary sports lottery systems as may be required under a contract with the agency.
+4.9.1 Whether the applicant has demonstrated that it has the resources, experience and ability needed to supply the necessary sports lottery systems as may be required under a contract with the agency.

 4.9.2 Any past conduct of the applicant, or any of its present or former officers, directors, partners, owners, key employees, or sports lottery operations employees which may adversely reflect upon the applicant, the nature of the conduct, the time that has passed since the conduct, the frequency of the conduct and any extenuating circumstances that affect or reduce the impact of the conduct or otherwise reflect upon the applicant's fitness for the license.
 No license shall be issued to any applicant if any of the persons identified in this subsection have been convicted, within ten years prior to the filing of the application, of any felony, a crime of moral turpitude or a crime involving gambling.

-4.9.3 Any findings provided by the DGE following its background investigation.
+4.9.3 Any findings provided by DGE after completing its background investigation.

 4.9.4 The extent, if any, to which the applicant has failed to comply with any applicable tax laws of the Federal, State or local governments.